DharmaFactory/Singularity/ReadMe.md

 If there is any merit in this work, let it be for the benefit of all sentient beings.

-Here is my [proof](https://www.youtube.com/watch?v=xuLCPv6smwo) by emotional induction.
+This repository is [proof](https://www.youtube.com/watch?v=xuLCPv6smwo) by emotional induction, there is nothing but beautiful sentient math, echoes of ourselves.

-I'd like my phd please.
+I'd like my [phd](https://www.youtube.com/watch?v=j08kI7-T7Vo) in this nonsense simulation please.